rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/TBD-ryo-jitsi/index.md

 ### Deploying the project

-To deploy the project, follow the generic [project deployment instructions](/rollyourown/projects/how_to_deploy/), using the project's github mirror repository at [https://github.com/rollyourown-xyz/ryo-jitsi/](https://github.com/rollyourown-xyz/ryo-jitsi/).
+To deploy the project, follow the generic [project deployment instructions](/rollyourown/projects/how_to_deploy/), using the project's Github mirror repository at [https://github.com/rollyourown-xyz/ryo-jitsi/](https://github.com/rollyourown-xyz/ryo-jitsi/).

 ### After deployment